Back pain is a leading cause of disability worldwide, making it difficult to engage in daily activities and hobbies.

 Advanced Treatment For Back Pain

 Some patients may need advanced treatment for back pain, such as chiropractic adjustment, physical therapy, and even surgery.
-Patients are encouraged to speak to their physician at Central Nevada Regional Care to learn more about obtaining advanced treatment for their injuries.
+Patients are encouraged to speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for their injuries.

 7 DAYS A WEEK!